Tobacco Free Policy

 Included individuals and property coordinates

-The provisions of this policy shall apply to all employees (including faculty and staff), students, patients, clients, visitors, volunteers, contractors, and vendors unless otherwise noted.
+The provisions of this tobacco free policy shall apply to all employees (including faculty and staff), students, patients, clients, visitors, volunteers, contractors, and vendors unless otherwise noted.

 On-site smoking cessation programs will be made available to assist and encourage individuals who wish to quit smoking.
 Questions and problems regarding this policy should be handled through Student Services or the office of Executive Affairs.